 The Polar Express by Chris Van Allsburg (1985)

 The Polar Express is a story about the magic of Christmas.
 If you’ve never read this book, which I recommend doing even if you’ve seen this movie, you will walk away wondering how it is that the magic of Christmas fades as we become adults.
 Or does it?
-The movie is well done, but I also find it a bit jarring and stressful if you don’t know how it’s going to end.
+The movie is well done, but I also find it a bit jarring and stressful if you don’t know how it will end.
 So, definitely read the book first so you have some perspective going into it.

 the tale of three trees